abelzhang115/abelzhang115/README.md

 Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
 The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack.
 This encryption ensures that only applications that need the data—and have the credentials to decrypt it—are able to do so.

 To use field-level encryption, when you configure your CloudFront distribution, specify the set of fields in POST requests that you want to be encrypted, and the public key to use to encrypt them.
 You can encrypt up to 10 data fields in a request.
 (You can’t encrypt all of the data in a request with field-level encryption; you must specify individual fields to encrypt.)

+#### Configuring secure access and restricting access to content
+* Configure HTTPS connections
+* Prevent users in specific geographic locations from accessing content
+* Require users to access content using CloudFront signed URLs or signed cookies
+* Set up field-level encryption for specific content fields
+* Use AWS WAF to control access to your content

+Require that your users access your private content by using special CloudFront signed URLs or signed cookies.

+Require that your users access your content by using CloudFront URLs, not URLs that access content directly on the origin server (for example, Amazon S3 or a private HTTP server).
+Requiring CloudFront URLs isn't necessary, but we recommend it to prevent users from bypassing the restrictions that you specify in signed URLs or signed cookies.

+Restricting access to files in Amazon S3 buckets
+You can optionally secure the content in your Amazon S3 bucket so that users can access it through CloudFront but cannot access it directly by using Amazon S3 URLs.
+This prevents someone from bypassing CloudFront and using the Amazon S3 URL to get content that you want to restrict access to.
+This step isn't required to use signed URLs, but we recommend it.

+To require that users access your content through CloudFront URLs, you do the following tasks:

+Create a special CloudFront user called an origin access identity and associate it with your CloudFront distribution.

+Give the origin access identity permission to read the files in your bucket.

+Remove permission for anyone else to use Amazon S3 URLs to read the files.

+To restrict access to content that you serve from Amazon S3 buckets, follow these steps:

+Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.

+Configure your S3 bucket permissions so that CloudFront can use the OAI to access the files in your bucket and serve them to your users.
+Make sure that users can’t use a direct URL to the S3 bucket to access a file there.

 ###Route 53